 Sacrocolpopexy has traditionally been performed as an open surgery.
 A 15-30 cm horizontal incision is made in the lower abdomen in order to manually access the inter-abdominal organs, including the uterus.

-If your doctor recommends sacrocolpopexy, you may be a candidate for a new surgical procedure called da Vinci® Sacrocolpopexy.
+If your doctor recommends sacrocolpopexy, you may be a candidate for a robotic assisted sacrocolpopexy.
 This procedure uses a state-of-the-art surgical system designed to help your surgeon perform a minimally invasive surgery through small incisions.

-For most women, da Vinci® Sacrocolpopexy offers numerous potential benefits over a traditional open approach:
+For most women, a robotic assisted sacrocolpopexy offers numerous potential benefits over a traditional open approach:

 - Significantly less pain